 When a journal entry is prepared, approved and balanced, it can be posted to the general ledger.
 In an electronic ledger system, this process is seamless once the journal entry is posted.
 With a manual ledger, the process of recording a journal to the ledger is more involved.
 The journal entry must be transferred from a specific journal to a specific ledger.
-All subsidiary ledgers must in turn be closed to the general ledger, before a trial balance and financial statements can be created.
+All subsidiary ledgers must in turn be closed to the general ledger, before financial statements can be created.

 Creating an Unadjusted Trial Balance

 An unadjusted trial balance is created after I post journal entries to the general ledger.
-The trial balance contains all the permanent accounts and temporary accounts listed in the chart of accounts.
+This information contains all the permanent accounts and temporary accounts listed in the chart of accounts.
 The trial balance is unadjusted, because the temporary accounts have not been closed out to the income summary and retained earnings accounts.
 Also, correcting or adjusting entries may not yet be posted to the ledger.
 The unadjusted trial balance is an excellent tool for gauging the accuracy of financial statements, before they’re published.